olivierots/Deploy_NTP_Server_Using_Puppet/README.md

 ```
 == How does puppet work ==
 ```
+Puppet can define infrastructure as code, manage multiple servers and enforce system configuration.
+It is used to configure, manage, deploy, and orchestrate various applications and services across the whole infrastructure of an organization
 Puppet master ==> responsible for maintaning configs in the form of puppet code. master node can only be Linux puppet agents ==> target machines, checks in regularly with the master node every 1800 secs known as pull config (poll update) communication between master and slaves is through https & valid signed certificates on port 8140